laravel-enso/documentation/docs/packages/documents-manager.md

 - uses the [ImageTransformer](https://github.com/laravel-enso/ImageTransformer) package for optimizing the uploaded image files
 - security policies are used to enforce proper user authorization
+- comes with a `Documentable` trait that can be quickly added to the model you want to give this functionality to
+- offers various configuration options, including the option to delete all attached documents to a Documentable entity, when it gets deleted

 ## Under the Hood

 - creates a `Document` model that has a `documentable` morphTo relationship
 - polymorphic relationships are used, which makes it possible to attach documents to any other entity
 - within the entity to which we want to attach documents, we must use the `Documentable` trait
+- once documents are attached to an entity, you should not be able to delete the entity without deciding what you want to do with the associated documents.
+This is configurable in the options, see below

 ## Installation Steps